Andrew Cassels: Playing career

-In 1999 Cassels became an unrestricted free agent and signed a three-year contract with the Vancouver Canucks.
-In Vancouver, he would be rejuvenated offensively, bouncing back to record 45 assists and 62 points in 1999–2000.
+In 1999, Cassels became an unrestricted free agent and signed a three-year contract with the Vancouver Canucks.
+In Vancouver, he would be rejuvenated offensively, bouncing back to a record 45 assists and 62 points in 1999–2000.
 In his first two seasons in Vancouver, he would lead the team in assists and finish second in scoring.
 However, team success continued to elude him, as his string of playoff misses was extended to nine.
-In 2001–02, Cassels would play some of the best hockey of his career, recording 50 points in 53 games in helping the Canucks reach the playoffs - their second appearance since 1996 and his first since 1992.
+In the 2001–02, Cassels would play some of the best hockey of his career, recording 50 points in 53 games and helping the Canucks reach the playoffs - their second appearance since 1996 and his first since 1992.

-With the expiration of his contract in 2002 and the development of younger centremen Brendan Morrison and Henrik Sedin, Cassels left Vancouver in 2002 to sign a free agent contract with the Columbus Blue Jackets, where he was re-united with his friend and former linemate Geoff Sanderson.
+With the expiration of his contract in 2002 and the development of younger centremen Brendan Morrison and Henrik Sedin, Cassels left Vancouver in 2002 to sign a free agent contract with the Columbus Blue Jackets, where he was reunited with his friend and former linemate Geoff Sanderson.
 None of their chemistry had disappeared in their five years apart, as both players had their biggest years since their time in Hartford.
 Cassels' 48 assists and 68 points were his highest totals since his career year in 1993.
 However, injuries would take their toll in the 2003–04 NHL season as he slumped to just six goals and 26 points, his lowest totals since his rookie year in Montreal.

 Following the 2004–05 NHL lockout, Cassels signed with the Washington Capitals on 12 August 2005.
-However, the year-long layoff, along with age and injuries, had greatly reduced his effectiveness.
+However, the year-long layoff, along with age and injuries, greatly reduced his effectiveness.
 After playing just 31 games and scoring only 12 points, Cassels was released by the Capitals on 28 January 2006.

 In 16 NHL seasons, Cassels appeared in 1015 games, recording 204 goals and 528 assists for 732 points along with 410 penalty minutes.
 He led his team in assists in seven of those seasons.